Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Building a Blue-Eyes White Dragon Deck

-You've likely seen Seto Kaiba wield his infamous Blue-Eyes White Dragon, the strongest original normal monster, in the anime, and many duelists want to experience the power of a Blue-Eyes deck for themselves.
+You've likely seen Seto Kaiba wield his infamous Blue-Eyes White Dragon, the strongest original normal monster, in the anime.
+Many duelists want to experience the power of a Blue-Eyes deck for themselves.
 Luckily, thanks to a myriad of awesome support cards and upgraded forms, Blue-Eyes remains a viable option even today.

 But with hundreds of dragons and supports available, it's not always easy learning how to build an ultimate Blue-Eyes deck.
 To aid in this endeavor, today we'll review some of the best options from each card type to help you construct your optimized and customized Blue-Eyes deck list!